Contract for Expedition Services

 Our objective is to reduce this risk to the lowest possible level.
-However, a risk of accident remains, triggered by event such as, but not limited to, rock fall, avalanche, serac fall as well as earthquake risk.
+However, a risk of the accident remains, triggered by an event such as, but not limited to, rockfall, avalanche, serac fall as well as an earthquake risk.
 Safety is the first priority of our team and our staff will take the best decisions depending on the conditions of the mountain, the weather, physical and psychological conditions as well as the ability of team members.
-However, this is not a guarantee that an accident will not happen because, in a certain extent, the mountain is not predictable.
+However, this is not a guarantee that an accident will not happen because, to a certain extent, the mountain is not predictable.

-Also, the altitude and the lower level of oxygen can lead to illness related to the mountaineering activity such as pulmonary oedema or brain oedema.
+Also, the altitude and the lower level of oxygen can lead to illness related to mountaineering activity such as pulmonary edema or brain edema.

-The member must be fully conscious of these mountaineering and medicalrisks and must accept that the potential risk of death or injury cannot be eliminated.
+The member must be fully conscious of this mountaineering and medical risks and must accept that the potential risk of death or injury cannot be eliminated.

 By accepting the contract,

-- You declare that you are in the appropriate physical and mental conditions to participate to the expedition described in the specific terms & conditions,
+– You declare that you are in the appropriate physical and mental conditions to participate in the expedition described in the specific terms & conditions,

 – You accept that the risks incumbent to the activities can affect you and you understand that they cannot be eliminated.